 "Some of the biggest gains can be achieved by doing the basics well."Dr Moray Kidd, Maintenance Engineering Academic

 This simple mantra can take an engineering business a long way towards preserving the life and performance of its machinery.

-“Lubrication is a common point of failure that we see routinely,” says Stuart Millar, Technical and Value Added Solutions Director for Northern Europe at RS Components.
+“Lubrication is a common point of failure that we see routinely,” says Richard Jeffers, Director for Maintenance Solutions, at RS Components.